 This program will give priority to academic leaders with fewer than two years of experience in an excluded academic leadership role (Typically Dean/Associate Dean/Director level) and/or who are new to working in BC.

 During the program, participant work with leaders from across the sector to navigate the challenges of what they are expected to know and be able to do.
 The program supports leaders in managing the shift from peer to leader and from union member to excluded employee.
-The intensive program begins with a half-day virtual session in June 2025, followed by a four-day in-person component in August 2025 and a second half-day virtual session in October 2025.
+The intensive program begins with a four-day in-person component in August 2025 and a half-day virtual session in October 2025.
 This cohort-based program requires full participation in all components.

 Through interactive sessions, with the support of expert facilitators from academic, legal, and labour relations fields, this program enables participants to: